Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 You may report side effects to FDA at 1-800-FDA-1088.

-Inactive ingredients: colloidal silicon dioxide, pregelatinized starch, magnesium stearate, talc, and lactose monohydrate
+Inactive ingredients: colloidal silicon dioxide, corn starch, lactose monohydrate, magnesium stearate, povidone, and talc.

 Protect yourself in more ways than one!